 This course is an introduction to statistical thinking and statistical methods.
 The emphasis is on statistical literacy, conceptual understanding and active learning in the classroom.
 First semester will contain topics in a high school statistics and probability course such as an in-depth study of probability, data analysis, and statistics including applying the concept of random variables to generate and interpret probability distributions, transforming data to aid in interpretation and prediction, and testing hypotheses using appropriate statistics.
-The second semester of the course will follow curriculum set forth through Kent State University’s 10041 Introductory Statistics.
-Students must meet the prerequisites set by Kent to take the course for college credit.
+The second semester of the course will follow curriculum set forth through EGCC's MTH128 Statistics.
+In this course an introduction to statistics is given, including data, graphic representation, measures of central tendency and dispersion, probabilities, types of distribution, sampling, hypothesis, testing and elementary aspects of correlation.
+Students must meet the prerequisites set by EGCC to take the course for college credit.

 This course will expand on many of the concepts from Algebra, Geometry, Statistics, and Probability that were in an Integrated Math 2.
 In addition, functions, and trigonometry will be addressed.
 This course will further prepare students for a more rigorous mathematical progression in high school or college and will provide them with a solid foundation for the mathematics that may occur in their career and in everyday life.
 This course will also develop a student’s problem-solving skills, critical thinking abilities, and strengthen situational analysis abilities.
 At the end of this course the student will be prepared for Math 4 or College Prep Mathematics (with teacher recommendation).
 Math 3 follows the Integrated Pathway in the Ohio Learning Standards for Math and is an Algebra 2 equivalent.